 Royce Morales 50:55

 Bill Gasiamis 50:59

-So thanks you.
+So thank you.
 On that note, where can somebody go and find a copy of your book or download a copy of the book?
 Is there a website that you have?
 Tell us about that,

 um, I do have it on my personal website.
 And my website is aperfectlifeawakening.com and it’s also available on Amazon.
 Actually, I’ve got two other books that are all of them.
-They’re all all of them on my website and on Amazon. you know, the first the first book that I wrote was about my relationship.
+They’re all of them on my website and on Amazon. you know, the first book that I wrote was about my relationship.
 It’s actually a fictionalized story about my relationship with my husband.
 And went from that, and wrote a book about my teachings, and then wrote a book about his stroke.
 So it’s been kind of a series actually.

 Bill Gasiamis 51:45

 Well lovely and they’re all available to purchase from your website, or only from Amazon